ize-G/alx-low_level_programming/README.md

-This repositort contains all of ALX projects on nested loops
+The directory contains all the tasks for the ALX pointers, arrays and strings introductory concepts